The forms of business organization that exist in Thailand are similar to those found in most developed countries.

 The shareholders, in addition to electing directors, appoint the auditors, approve the balance sheet (the preparation of which is mandatory) and the declaration of a final dividend, if any.

 Special resolution required for effecting major changes Substantial changes to the company cannot be made except by a special resolution of the shareholders.
 A substantial change here means: changing the memorandum or articles of association, increasing or reducing the capital, liquidating the company or merging it with another company.
-Capital reduction, liquidation and merger are subject to additional requirements, for example, press advertisement or notification of creditors.
+Capital changesreduction, liquidation and merger are subject to additional requirements, for example, press advertisement or notification of creditors.

-With effect from July 2008, a special resolution may be passed at only one shareholders' meeting by a majority of not less than three quarters of the votes of the shareholders present at the meeting and entitled to vote (Previously, a special resolution had to be passed by two consecutive shareholder's meetings.
+A special resolution may be passed at only one shareholders' meeting by a majority of not less than three quarters of the votes of the shareholders present at the meeting and entitled to vote (Previously, a special resolution had to be passed by two consecutive shareholder's meetings.
 The first had to pass the resolution by a three‑quarters vote of those present, and the second meeting had to confirm the resolution by a two‑thirds vote. )

-The articles of association may provide for greater, but not lesser majority votes.
+The articles of association may provide for greater, but not lesser, majority votes.

 Assuming that the articles of association of the company do not require a vote greater than that provided for in the Civil and Commercial Code, it can therefore be seen that a shareholder must control 75% of all the shares in order to ensure absolute control.